alanmmolina/alanmmolina.github.io/content/projects/lakeground/02-environment-management-with-uv.md

 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```

-Now, here’s where the magic happens—you don’t even need Python installed on your machine to start a Python project. `uv` takes care of that for you.
+Now, here’s where the magic happens - you don’t even need Python installed on your machine to start a Python project. `uv` takes care of that for you.
 Let’s install Python 3.13:

 ```sh
 uv python install 3.13